tanchunsiong/creating-a-new-ecommerce-site/source/README.md

 	![Creating VM - Click Virtual Machines and Windows Server](images/creating-compute-vm-abantecartserver.png?raw=true)

-	_Creating a VM - Click Virtual Machines then the Windows Server tile_
+	_Creating a VM - Search for AbanteCart then select the AbanteCart tile_

 1. In the **AbanteCart** blade, Select **'Resource Manager'** from dropdown **select a deployment model**, and then click **Create**.